kubernetes/website/docs/tasks/tools/install-kubectl.md

        install-kubectl.ps1 [-DownloadLocation <path>]

 If no Downloadlocation is specified, kubectl will be installed in users temp Directory
-2. The installer creates $HOME/.kube and instructs to create a config file
+2. The installer creates $HOME/.kube and instructs it to create a config file
 3. Updating
 re-run Install-Script to update the installer re-run install-kubectl.ps1 to install latest binaries